zQueal/dotfiles/README.md

-# hosted dotfiles
+# Dotfiles

 These are the dotfiles that I use for ArchLabs.
 Changes are tracked with Git, and hosted here.
 Everything else is managed with GNU Stow.

 # How